Skip to main content

 Dr Einerson and his team are wonderful.
 In both the clinic and surgical setting.
 He listened to all of my questions and concerns and made sure I knew he cared.

-He sees patients for consultations and prenatal care and works with patients established with an OB/GYN or midwife.
+He sees patients for consultations and prenatal care and works with patients already established with an OB/GYN or midwife.
 Dr. Einerson provides care at University of Utah Hospital in Salt Lake City and the University of Utah Specialty Clinic in Elko.
+To schedule a consultation with Dr. Einerson, please call the women’s health center at 801-213-2995 or the Elko Specialty Clinic at 801-581-3495.

 Dr. Einerson earned his medical degree from Wake Forest University School of Medicine and a Master’s in Public Health in Health Care Leadership from the University of North Carolina at Chapel Hill.
 He completed his OB/GYN residency at Northwestern University Feinberg School of Medicine and continued his training with a fellowship in Maternal-Fetal Medicine at the University of Utah, where he now serves as faculty.
-Dr. Einerson is board-certified in both Obstetrics & Gynecology and Maternal-Fetal Medicine and is a Fellow of the American Congress of Obstetricians & Gynecologists (FACOG).
+Dr. Einerson is board-certified in both obstetrics & gynecology and maternal-fetal medicine and is a fellow of the American Congress of Obstetricians & Gynecologists (FACOG).

 Research

-A devoted medical educator, he has received eight teaching awards from medical students and residents, including twice being named the recipient of the National Faculty Award from the American College of Obstetricians and Gynecologists (ACOG) and Council on Resident Education in Obstetrics & Gynecology (CREOG) for promoting high standards of residency education in the field of obstetrics and gynecology.
+A devoted medical educator, he has received numerous teaching awards from medical students and residents, including twice being named the recipient of the National Faculty Award from the American College of Obstetricians and Gynecologists (ACOG) and Council on Resident Education in Obstetrics & Gynecology (CREOG) for promoting high standards of residency education in the field of obstetrics and gynecology.

 Link to his research at: Google Scholar | Scopus | ORCID